luloxi/PunkSociety/README.md

 yarn chain
 ```

 This command starts a local Ethereum network using Foundry.
 The network runs on your local machine and can be used for testing and development.

+3. Duplicate and rename `packages/foundry/.env.example` to `packages/foundry/.env` (you don't need to fill it out until deploying to a live network)

-3. Open a second terminal, navigate to `Technai-foundry` and run this command to deploy the test contract:
+4. Open a second terminal, navigate to `Technai-foundry` and run this command to deploy the test contract:

 ```
 yarn deploy
 ```

 This command deploys a test smart contract to the local network.
-The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
+The contract is located in `packages/foundry/contracts` and can be modified to suit your needs.
+The `yarn deploy` command uses the deploy script located in `packages/foundry/script/Deploy.s.sol` to deploy the contract to the network.
 You can also customize the deploy script.

-4. Open a third terminal, navigate to `Technai-foundry` and run this command to start your NextJS app:
+5. Open a third terminal, navigate to `Technai-foundry` and run this command to start your NextJS app:

 ```
 yarn start